Views: 1

 How is it possible that God first raises and then lowers?

-3: Only in the lowering can we perceive the greatness of what is destined for us and already given.
+3: Only in being lowered can we perceive the greatness of what is destined for us and already given.

 پس میان این فنا صد گونه راز گفته بی او، لیک با او گفته باز